ggopalan42/tidydata/Codebook_tidydata.md

 ### Codebook for Tidydata

-This codebook describes each column of the tidy data set that is created by the R script: run_analysis()
+This codebook describes the type, Units and a Description for each column of the tidy data set that is created by the R script: run_analysis()

 #### Types:
   * **activity**: integer